 Shift-Line Force Freezeverb

+The only controls are a knob for effect volume (dry is always at unity gain) and a toggle to control the engage footswitch modes: Momentary, Classic on/off or Latch (tap the footswitch to resample).
 To change the voices, hold the footswitch while flicking the toggle.
-Reverb Freeze (sustain) is up, Gentle Roar (sub+super octave) is middle and Sub-Freeze (sub octave) is down.
+Reverb Freeze (sustain) is up, Gentle Roar (sub+super octave) is middle and Sub-Freeze (sub octave sustain) is down.

 Though called the Freezeverb, this pedal is not intended as a replacement for your reverb.
 I think it works best early in the chain, followed by modulation and a “normal” reverb late in the chain.